-Mage - Rank 1 Warrior Mage - Rank 1
+Mage - Rank 1

+Warrior Mage - Rank 1

-Length 30 syllables Duration Instant
+Length 30 syllables Duration

-Range Caster Area of Effect 3' ft. radius
+Range Caster Area of Effect

 Material Component Arcane Symbol

 This spell allows the caster to detect the presence of magical auras within the area of effect.
 Impressions are limited to a yes/no determination, and a general sense as to the strength of aura.